 This is how the manual setup option looks

-You should change it non-manual setup option, make sure the email and password are correct, then press Connect to Server - if that works save your changes
+You should change it non-manual setup option (Office365), make sure the email is correct, then press Authorise Office365 and complete the authorisation process.
+Once complete save your changes

 Error - Mailbox unavailable.
 The server response was: 5.7.1 Client does not have permissions to send as this sender

-You need Configure "Send As" permission on your mail server so that agent accounts can send email as your outbound mailbox account.
-Below are instructions on how to do this in some of the more common email server/providers.
+You need to Configure "Send As" permission on your mail server so that agent accounts can send email as your outbound mailbox account.
+Below are instructions on how to do this in some of the more common email servers/providers.

 Exchange 2007 & 2010: http://technet.microsoft.com/en-us/library/bb676368%28v=exchg.141%29.aspx